Gias-uddin-vuiya/cs50w-project0-search/README.md

 - Using proper `action` and `name` attributes
 - Styling pages to resemble Google's aesthetic
 - Handling multiple types of search requests via GET parameters

+---

+## 🧰 Features Implemented

+- ✅ `index.html`: Main Google Search page with a search bar and two buttons:
+  - **Google Search** — performs a regular search.
+  - **I’m Feeling Lucky** — redirects directly to the first result.
+- ✅ Links on all pages to navigate between Search, Image Search, and Advanced Search.
+- ✅ `image.html`: Allows the user to perform a Google Image search.
+- ✅ `advanced.html`: Implements four search fields and submits a properly constructed GET request.
+- ✅ Centered, rounded search bar and buttons styled to match Google’s layout.
+- ✅ Aesthetic CSS consistent with Google's interface.
+- ✅ Blue “Advanced Search” button with white text.
+- ✅ Responsive and accessible design.

+---